girlscript/winter-of-contributing/Python/Datatypes/Boolean Data Type in Python/Documentation/readme.md

 # Boolean Data Type in Python

  The Python Boolean type is one of Python’s built-in data types.\
- A Boolean variable will have two values; True or False. \
+ A Boolean variable can take two values; True or False. \
  Boolean do Comparison, Check equality/identity.